-The power of the authorities to intervene is further limited by the fact that bans and dispersals are only permitted when there is a "direct threat" to public safety or order.
+163. The power of the authorities to intervene is further limited by the fact that bans and dispersals are only permitted when there is a "direct threat" to public safety or order.
 A prognosis of the dangers based on "recognizable circumstances", i.e. on facts and other particulars instead of mere suspicions or assumptions, is necessary in each case.
 What standards are required in the individual case has to be determined primarily by the specialist courts.
 However, the Constitutional Court has indicated that especially with regard to large demonstrations a positive assessment by the police may depend on the willingness of the organizers to co-operate with the police in taking the necessary precautions to ensure a peaceful demonstration.
 The police, for its part, should keep a low profile and avoid excessive reactions (de-escalation strategy).
 In particular, contact should be made at an early stage, at which both sides get to know one another, exchange information and possibly find their way to a co-operation based on mutual trust.
-The more the organizers are ready on the occasion of the notification of a large demonstration to take unilateral confidence-building measures or even ready for "demonstration-friendly" co-operation, the higher is the threshold for intervention by an authority because of danger to public safety and order.484
+This should not be confused with a legal duty to co-operate on the part of the organizers.
+However, the fact that the organizers have been willing to co-operate with the police before and during the demonstration raises the threshold for the latter when it makes up its mind whether a direct threat to public safety exists which may only be eliminated by prohibiting or dispersing the demonstration.
+The more the organizers are ready on the occasion of the notification of a large demonstration to take unilateral confidence-building measures or even ready for "demonstration-friendly" cooperation, the higher is the threshold for intervention by an authority because of danger to public safety and order.
+484

-Outdoor assemblies and processions in the proximity of the national and state parliaments are prohibited (§ 16).
-They may be prohibited in places dedicated to the memory of the victims of the National Socialist rule of violence and arbitrariness, if the place is of paramount historical importance and if there is reason to believe that the dignity of the victims will be negatively affected by the assembly (§ 15 (2)).
+164. Outdoor assemblies and processions in the proximity of the national and state parliaments are prohibited (§ 16).
+They may be prohibited in places dedicated to the memory of the victims of the National Socialist rule of violence and arbitrariness, if the place is of

-480 BVerfGE vol. 85, 69 (75/76) - Urgent Assemblies Case; see English summary available at http://legislationline.org/ documents/action/popup/id/16276 (last accessed: 10 March 2014).
+&lt;sup>480 BVerfGE vol. 85, 69 (75/76) - Urgent Assemblies Case; see English summary available at http://legislationline.org/ documents/action/popup/id/16276 (last accessed: 10 March 2014).

-481 Decisions of the Bundesverfassungsgericht, supra fn.
+Decisions of the Bundesverfassungsgericht, supra fn.
 446, 284 (298/99) - Brokdorf Demonstration Case.

-482 Decisions of the Bundesverfassungsgericht, supra fn.
+Decisions of the Bundesverfassungsgericht, supra fn.
 446, 284 (299) - Brokdorf Demonstration Case.

-483 Only as a means of a last resort, if violence and major damage to the life, liberty and property of peaceful demonstrators and bystanders cannot be avoided by other means, e.g. the modification of the proposed meeting place, may the authorities ban a peaceful assembly for fear of a violent counterdemonstration which they cannot police effectively with the disposable manpower and resources, see Decisions of the Bundesverfassungsgericht, 446, 284 (304) - Brokdorf Demonstration Case.
+Only as a means of a last resort, if violence and major damage to the life, liberty and property of peaceful demonstrators and bystanders cannot be avoided by other means, e.g. the modification of the proposed meeting place, may the authorities ban a peaceful assembly for fear of a violent counterdemonstration which they cannot police effectively with the disposable manpower and resources, see Decisions of the Bundesverfassungsgericht, 446, 284 (304) - Brokdorf Demonstration Case.